amaiya/ktrain/FAQ.md

 ### Why am I seeing an ERROR when installing *ktrain* on Google Colab?

-### Running predictor.explain for text classification is slow.
+### Running `predictor.explain` for text classification is slow.
 How can I speed it up?

-The `TextPredictor.explain` method accepts a parameter called `n_samples`.
+The `TextPredictor.explain` method accepts a parameter called `n_samples`, which governs the number of synthetic samples created and used to generate the explanation.
 At the default value of 2500, `explain` returns results on Google Colab in ~25 seconds.
 If you pass `n_samples=500` to `explain`, results are returned in ~5 seconds on Google Colab.
 In theory, higher sample sizes  yield better explanations.
 In practice, smaller sample sizes (e.g., 500, 1000) may be sufficient for your use case.